 Things happen.
 Deadlines are missed, mistakes are made, and customers complain.
 One of the qualities of a good manager is the ability to maintain a cool head while leading their team through these obstacles.
 The worst thing a leader can do is panic and take out their stress on employees.
 This type of toxic behavior can make employees afraid to fail or open up to their managers, which affects productivity levels and the bottom line.

 A supportive manager plays a critical role in the career development of their employees.
 Being supportive means being able to listen to what your employee really wants (not just making assumptions), identifying how they can move in the direction they want, and providing the resources or guidance they need to succeed.
-With these manager qualities, employees will not feel like you genuinely care about them as people, but they’re also likely to perform better if they’re doing work that matters to them.
-A report by Harvard Business Review also found that 9 out of 10 people are even willing to take a pay cut for meaningful work, which again demonstrates why supportive manager qualities are so important.
+With these people management skills, employees will feel a real workplace connection and you genuinely care about them as individuals, but they’re also likely to perform better if they’re doing work that matters to them.
+A report by Harvard Business Review also found that nine out of 10 people are even willing to take a pay cut for meaningful work, which again demonstrates why supportive manager qualities are so important.

 As a manager, you’ll work closely with individuals who come into the company with diverse backgrounds and ways of thinking.
-Instead of shying away from the challenges that come with working with people who differ from your methods, embrace them and focus on developing one of the traits of a great manager: open mindedness.
-By welcoming new ideas and thoughtfully considering people’s perspectives, you’ll connect with your employees on a deeper level and your business will see additional benefits like more innovation and increased revenue.
+Instead of shying away from the challenges that come with working with people who differ from your methods, embrace them and focus on developing one of the qualities of a good manager: open mindedness.
+By welcoming new ideas to the workplace and thoughtfully considering people’s perspectives, you’ll connect with your employees on a deeper level and your business will see additional benefits like more innovation and increased revenue.

 If you’re looking to further strengthen the employee-manager relationships at your organization, consider the power of manager-driven recognition programs.
-Reach out via the Request Demo button at the top or start a conversation in the Live Chat window at the bottom right corner to learn more.
+You can also request a demo with Blueboard to see how our employee recognition platform platform can help.